zpatrick/etc/ttt/quality/README.md

 # Quality

 The goal of this Tech Talk is to present some ideas and processes that I have found useful in the pursuit of writing high-quality code.
-My hope is that others will try some of these processes, and then pick and choose those that they find work well for them.
+My hope is that others will try some of these ideas, and then pick and choose those that they find work well for them.
 I also think it's worth mentioning what this Tech Talk is _not_ trying to be:
 * A comprensive list of all ideas, processes, etc. that lend themselves to writing high-quality code
 * A formula (e.g. _"If you follow these suggestions, then you will have high-quality code"_)